Gordon announces new scholarship program for workers impacted by COVID-19

 The Adult Education Grant Program will be stood up with $7.5 million of the state’s $1.25 billion in CARES Act funding, which federal guidelines require be spent by the end of the year.

-During a press conference Wednesday afternoon, Gordon said the program marked “an extraordinarily important step to take” to develop the state’s workforce.
+During a news conference Wednesday afternoon, Gordon said the program marked “an extraordinarily important step to take” to develop the state’s workforce.

 “Over the last few years, I’ve had the opportunity to be part of graduation ceremonies for both community colleges and UW, and I have been so impressed by nontraditional students that we have seen and how anxious people are to expand and grow their credentials so that they’re much more employable,” Gordon said.